apigee/iloveapis2015-hmac-httpsignature/httpsig/client/Readme.md

 ## Notes on configuring the API Product, etc

 The client here relies on the consumer secret to be the shared secret for computing HMACs.
 Therefore, in order to get this all to work, you will need the API Proxy to be created.
 See the [apiproxy sibling directory](../apiproxy) for how to do that.
 You also need an API Product, which must contain the API Proxy.
 And you also need a Developer app, with a client_id and client_secret (aka consumer id and consumer secret).
+And you need to create a cache, called cache1, in the environment to support the nonces.
 If you wish to use RSA encryption, then you will need to separately generate an RSA keypair, and you will need to set the PEM-encoded public key as a custom attribute, called public_key, on the developer app.

 Creating the API Product and the Developer and the Developer App in Apigee Edge is typically a manual step.
-Likewise setting a custom attribute on a developer app.
+Likewise setting a custom attribute on a developer app, and creating a cache.
 You can do all of this using the Publish section of the administrative UI.

 However, this directory contains a provisioning script that can do it for you automatically.